stefjen07/pp-project/README.md

 ## Info
 ### Parsing
 Supported formats: JSON, XML, plain text<br>
-Parsing is implemented from scratch
+Parsing is implemented for any class from scratch
 ### Arithmetic Calculating
 Supported operations: +, -, *, /, ^, parentheses, unary plus and minus
 ### ZIP and encoding